16th Venice Architecture Biennale 2018 – pavilions, program, events

 The Nordic Pavilion, entitled “Another Generosity” and curated by Finnish architect Eero Lundén, will explore the relationship between nature and the built environment.

-From now and for the entire duration of the event, you’ll find here article and news on the 16th Venice Architecture Biennale.
+From now and for the entire duration of the event, you’ll find here articles and news on the 16th Venice Architecture Biennale.
 More to come…stay tuned!

 Artist’s impression of the Australian Pavilion at the Venice Architecture Biennale 2018; image courtesy of the University of Queensland